Philippine Revolution: Tejeros Convention

 On December 31, an assembly was convened in Imus to settle the leadership dispute.
 The Magdalo insisted on the establishment of revolutionary government to replace the Katipunan.
 The Magdiwang favored retention of the Katipunan, arguing that it was already a government in itself.
 The assembly dispersed without a consensus.

 On March 22, 1897, another meeting was held in Tejeros.
 It called for the election of officers for the revolutionary government, which was in need of united military forces, as there was a pending Spanish offensive against the Magdalo faction.
 The Magdiwang faction allied with Bonifacio and prepared and hosted the election, as most of the Magdalo faction was occupied by battle preparations.
 Bonifacio chaired the election and stated that the election results were to be respected.
 When the voting ended, Bonifacio had lost and the leadership turned over to Aguinaldo, who was away fighting in Pasong Santol.
 Bonifacio also lost other positions to members of his Magdiwang faction.
 Instead, he was elected as Director of the Interior, but his qualifications were questioned by a Magdalo, Daniel Tirona.
 Bonifacio felt insulted and would have shot Tirona if Artemio Ricarte had not intervened.
 Invoking his position of Supremo of the Katipunan, Bonifacio declared the election void and stomped out in anger.
 Aguinaldo took his oath of office as president the next day in Santa Cruz de Malabon (present-day Tanza) in Cavite, as did the rest of the officers, except for Bonifacio.
-Bonifacio repudiated the election results and moved his headquarters tp Naic where he and other signatories issued the Acta de Tejeros, essentially resolving to establish a government separate from the one established at Tejeros.
+Bonifacio repudiated the election results and moved his headquarters to Naic where he and other signatories issued the Acta de Tejeros, essentially resolving to establish a government separate from the one established at Tejeros.